ba-st/Ansible/docs/WorkerQueue.md

 # Worker queue

-Work queues allow to distribute time-consuming tasks between multiple workers to minimize the time the producer have to wait for it to complete.
-Task are encapsulated as messages and send to the broker.
-The broker enques them and perform a round-robin dispached to the workers.
+Work queues allow distributing time-consuming tasks between multiple workers to minimize the time the producer has to wait for it to complete.
+Tasks are encapsulated as messages and send to the broker.
+The broker enqueues them and performs a round-robin dispatched to the workers.

-For this tutorial we will model task as a dotted strings.
+For this tutorial, we will model the task as a dotted string.
 Each dot represents a degree of complexity therefore, the longer the string, the longer it will take.

-This schema is also know as producer/consumer.
+This schema is also known as producer/consumer.

 ## Spawning a bunch of minions

 The first thing we will need to create a consumer is to stablish a connection to the broker

 ````Smalltalk
 connection := AmqpConnectionBuilder new